xrod/lephad-blazars/README.md

 ## Example notebook

-The notebook `example.ipynb` (Python 3.10) illustrates the usage of the tables in the repository.
+The notebook `example.ipynb` (Python 3.10) illustrates the usage of the tables in this repository.

 Below we describe in detail the variables and units in each table.